Augmenting a pure and hybrid vertical equilibrium scheme via data-driven surrogate modelling: Results

+Due to buoyancy, methane is expected to rise near the well, accumulate beneath the caprock, and propagate laterally in the $x$- and $y$-direction.
+Upon reaching an impermeable lens, the gas front is anticipated to split, flow around the lens, and merge downstream in its wake.
+The simulation outcomes with no data-driven integration are illustrated in the right column of \cref{fig_all_cases}, with the initial \revisionTwo{domain decomposition}{conditions} shown on the left.
+Additionally, the grid refinement varies across the test cases and is recorded in \cref{fig_all_cases}.
+A finite-volume scheme with an upwinded two-point flux approximation is applied to discretize the governing equations.

-To evaluate the potential speedup achievable through data-driven methods, we identify three algorithmic blocks for substitution.
-As shown in \cref{table_total_times_hybrid}, the coupling scheme constitutes the most computationally expensive component of the hybrid method and thus represents the primary candidate for data-driven enhancement.
-The computation of coarse-level mobilities, which also requires a significant portion of the total runtime in both the pure VE and the hybrid models, forms the second target for substitution, see \cref{table_total_times_pure_VE,table_total_times_hybrid}.
-Although the gas plume distance calculation is not a major computational bottleneck in either model, it provides a suitable example for demonstrating how data-driven approaches can improve the convergence behaviour of non-linear solvers.
+Using these three test cases as examples, we intend to evaluate the potential speedup achievable through data-driven methods.
+To this end, we identify three algorithmic blocks for substitution, as shown in \cref{table_comp_effort_all_cases}.
+For the pure VE model, the computation of the coarse-level mobilities claims the majority of the computational effort (\cref{table_comp_effort_case_a}).
+In contrary, for the hybrid models (\cref{table_comp_effort_case_b,table_comp_effort_case_c}), the computational bottleneck shifts to the coupling fluxes.
+Here, the high cost of the coupling fluxes can be backtraced to the repetitive evaluation of secondary variables on the lowest level of the scheme, specifically the density and viscosity.
+Simultaneously, for the adaptive case (\cref{table_comp_effort_case_c}), the computational effort for the gas plume distance becomes non-negligible, since additional evaluations are required for the computation of the adaptivity criteria.
+While the gas plume distance calculation is not a major computational bottleneck in either model, it provides a suitable example for demonstrating how data-driven approaches can improve the convergence behaviour of non-linear solvers.
+Altogether, we select the data-driven replacements of the gas plume distance, the coarse-level mobilities, and the secondary variables as the primary targets of interest in this work.

 As a simulation framework for flow in porous media, we employ {DuMu\textsuperscript{x}}~\cite{dumux38,koch21}, which is implemented in C++ as a submodule of the DUNE numerics library~\cite{dune21}.
 For the machine learning backend, we rely on scikit-learn~\cite{scikit2011} in Python and onnx runtime~\cite{onnx2021} in C++, while bicubic spline interpolation is supported by the GSL library~\cite{gsl} in C++.
+All simulations were executed sequentially on an AMD Ryzen 7 4700 CPU with eight cores at a maximum clock speed of 2000 MHz and 14.8 GiB RAM.